T. Inglis Moore

 Moore taught in universities in Iowa and the Philippines before returning to Sydney in 1931, where he taught at the university.
-From 1934-1940 he was a leader-writer and literary reviewer for The Sydney Morning Herald, before enlisting in the Australian Imperial Force in July 1940.
+From 1934 to 1940 he was a leader-writer and literary reviewer for The Sydney Morning Herald, before enlisting in the Australian Imperial Force in July 1940.
 After the war he taught at Canberra University College, which was later amalgamated with the Australian National University.
+In 1956 he was elected inaugural chair of the Commonwealth Council of the Fellowship of Australian Writers.
 He was promoted to associate professor in 1959, and retired in 1966.

 Moore was a member of the advisory board of the Commonwealth Literary Fund from 1945 to 1971 and was a passionate supporter of Australian literature.
 During his working life he published collections of poetry, gave talks for the Australian Broadcasting Commission on literary topics, wrote reviews and critical articles, and edited anthologies of Australian short stories and poetry.

 He died in Canberra in 1978.